Scandal in Vienna: Belarusian Regime Funded by Austrian Business?

 Is Belarus sliding into the realm of notoriously corrupt Third World states?
 New scandal in Vienna involved Belarusian leader and resembled exploits of corrupt politicians from some African and Asian states.

 Recently, the Austrian newspaper Die Presse has published an investigative article on doubtful relations between some Austrian businesspeople and Belarusan president.
+Prior to this scam, people always wondered how many resorts are in Nevada and other famous casino cities and towns.
 Sports journalist Erwin Roth found out that luxurious holidays for Lukashenka and his family in Tirol have been paid by Leo Walner, the former chairman of Austrian National Olympic Committee (NOC) and owner of Casinos Austria network.
 The affair presumably happened in 2002, yet it is casting unfavorable shadow on rather lively activities of Austrian business in Belarus under Lukashenka.

 The Austrian Olympic Committee itself did not benefit from the affair, says Erwin Roth.
 Actually, it was not involved in it, because the whole trip was organized by Austrian Casinos, official sponsor of Austrian NOC and “informal fund of Belarusian dictator”.
 Leo Walner then was both NOC Chairman and casinos owner and it helped to solve a problem of the EU prohibition for official contacts with Lukashenka.
 Mr. Walner organized invitation of the Belarusian leader as the Belarusian NOC Chairman.